 Make sure the power is plugged in and everything is connected securely.

-Verify the drive is enabled in system BIOS.
-If not, select the auto-detect option.
+To resolve the issue, first verify that the drive is enabled in the system BIOS.
+If it's not, select the auto-detect option.
+This will allow the system to automatically detect and configure the drive.

 The hard drive doesn't even power up: